newtonkiragu/aliases/README.md

 ### Adding aliases
 To add a new alias, on the terminal, type `addalias` then follow the instructions given.

+To view a man page, run `ha` in your terminal.

 ### Edit current aliases
 To eddit current aliases, run `na` in your terminal.